Pupils’ Diary – A View From Our Future

 However, pupillage has not been all work and no play.
 The North-Eastern Circuit offers lots of social events and I have attended two of these already.
 Both have been a great opportunity to get to know members of chambers and other members of the bar in a more social setting.

 In reality no one pupillage will ever be the same, different chambers do things differently as do different supervisors.
 What I have learned so far is that 39 Park Square has a supportive and experienced team who are both willing and able to expose pupils to all aspects of life at the Bar.
 They welcome and nurture new talent and provide a foundation for pupils to succeed and have a successful career.

 Check back with us every couple of weeks to catch up on our pupils’ journey and follow them as they take the first steps towards becoming future stars at the Bar.

-Chambers pupillage competition for 2017 is now closed.
 You can view Chambers pupillage information here